Feedback

 AMTC 124Automotive Engines15 CR REELSp

 Provides introductory content for the student with little or no experience with gasoline engines.
 Covers theory of operation, performance factors, and routine diagnosis and maintenance of spark ignition engines.
 Includes removing, inspecting, cleaning, measuring, machining, re-assembling, re-installing, and testing gasoline engines.
 Includes rebuilding a gasoline engine.
+Lab hours are required for this course.

 Prerequisites: None